ReverseThatApp/ReverseThatApp.github.io/_posts/2026-09-09-8ksec-sekurebrowzer-flutter-ios-privacy-browser-challenge-v2.md

 8ksec's SekureBrowzer challenge gives you one IPA and a short brief.
 The app calls itself a "privacy-first" iOS browser, though it quietly saves screenshots of whatever page you're looking at, and it registers a couple of custom URL schemes for deep linking.
 The task: build a single web page that, the moment someone opens it *in SekureBrowzer*, silently redirects the app to a page you control, silently takes a screenshot, and then steals every screenshot the app has ever taken, all without the victim doing anything beyond opening a link.
 No jailbreak needed.

 This post is the walkthrough: how I went from "unknown IPA" to a working one-URL exploit.
 First, recognizing the app as Flutter rather than native Swift.
 Then recovering the stripped Dart symbol table with reFlutter and IDA.
 From there, pulling the actual deep-link parameter names and comparison strings out of the Dart runtime with Frida.
 Finding the dispatcher and the sink.
-And finally, building the PoC.
+And finally, building the PoC. **Full source for every script is collected in the Appendix at the end**

 ## First look at the IPA — this isn't a native app